turgu1/bt-keyboard/README.md

 | 0x8E        | ScrollLock       |
 | 0x8F        | Pause            |

 The main program is a simple demonstration of the usage of the class.
 The author is using a Logitech K380 keyboard for this demo.
-Other bluetooth keybpard may work but may require some modification.
+Other Bluetooth keyboards may work but may require some modification.

+A bug with ESP-IDF 4.3.x may cause an internal stack overflow.
+Seems to be corrected in 4.4.